-"I'm not afraid to use it” the man holding it says, but I feel his hand trembling against the back of my head.
+"I'm not afraid to use it," the man holding it says, but I feel his hand trembling against the back of my head.
 He may not be afraid to use it, but he's afraid of the consequences.

 He squeezes my wrists tight together and his hands shake even worse than before.
 His breathing rapidly increases and a drop of moisture falls on the back of my neck.
 His sweat.

-"Sir-” the other voice says, much closer.
+"Sir-," the other voice says, much closer.

-The man panics and the gun on my temple tenses before I hear a loud bang.
+The man holding the gun panics and the gun on my temple tenses before I hear a loud bang.
 I see black.